eramus/worker/README.md

 }
 ```

-An interface for defining a way to generate request ids for work requests that expect a response.
-This could be a simple increment, a UUID generator or something more complex involving an outside service.
+An interface that generates request ids for work requests.
+These are typically used for callers that require a response from the worker.
+This could be a simple incrementer, a UUID generator or something more complex involving an outside service.
 I like to use noeqd (https://github.com/noeq/noeqd).

 ## TODO ##